hosseinjarrahi/majra/README.md

 ## About Majra

-Majra is a tool for quickly creating CRUD UI.
+Majra is a tool for quickly creating CRUD UI & forms.

 - Powerful form generator
 - Lots of ready fields